Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Index.md

 Neuro-Foundation Harmonized IoT Interfaces
 =============================================

 This repository contains Neuro-Foundation XMPP interfaces for the Internet of Things and Smart Societies.
+All information in this repository is (c) Neuro-Foundation and can be used in accordance with the provided [license agreement](Copyright.md).

 Representation
 -----------------